 A. Works Involving the Use of Ordinary University Resources

 (1) Each faculty member is the exclusive copyright owner of works created at the initiative of the faculty member with ordinary University resources, including ordinary resources used during a research leave, and which are intended to disseminate knowledge for traditional academic purposes.
 The faculty member has the right to license such material, and such license agreement must be done in writing (with the exception being subsection A8 below).
-Faculty is encouraged to mark all their copyrighted work with the typical copyright symbol, but copyright protection is in place with or without such markings.
+Faculty are encouraged to mark all their copyrighted work with the typical copyright symbol, but copyright protection is in place with or without such markings.

-(2) Examples of "ordinary University resources" are those commonly made available to similarly situated faculty include but are not limited to the ordinary use of libraries, online learning management systems (such as the University's current Blackboard system), office supplies, faculty office space and equipment, university laboratory space and equipment, administrative and technical support staff, telephones, computers and University computer facilities, and other informational resources Works developed as part of a research leave are considered to have used ordinary resources.
+(2) Examples of "ordinary University resources" are those commonly made available to similarly situated faculty include but are not limited to the ordinary use of libraries, online learning management systems (such as the University's current Blackboard system), office supplies, faculty office space and equipment, University laboratory space and equipment, administrative and technical support staff, telephones, computers and University computer facilities, and other informational resources.
+Works developed as part of a research leave are considered to have used ordinary resources.